Mypy Frequently Asked Questions

 Even though mypy aims to support

-most Python features at some point, mypy may make changes to features
+most Python features at some point, mypy may make restrictions to features

 original Python semantics.
 Still, many programs written with CPython in mind

 have to be modified to work properly with PyPy.
 (See also to the answer to